wp-plugins/printfriendly/readme.txt

 == Screenshots ==

-1. The PrintFriendly widget optimizes and formats your pages for print.
-Users can remove images and get a PDF
+1. The Print Friendly widget optimizes and formats your pages for print.
+Users can remove images and text before printing plus get a PDF
-2. Choose your button, text link, or use your own text or graphic.
+2. Choose your print button, text link, or use your own text or graphic.

 == Changelog ==

+= 2.1.6 =
+* Added rel="no follow" to the print links to avoid search engines indexing the print pages.
+* Changed print button from link <a> to <span>.
+Some tracking plugins added target_new/blank to link, therefore breaking print friendly.

 = 2.1.5 =
 * To avoid conflicts with Google Analytic widgets, changed link structure.
 No longer uses onclick to call PrintFriendly Javascript.
 Now the javascript is called in the href.